tiramisulabs/seyfert-docs/src/content/docs/api/classes/Embed.md

 toJSON(): APIEmbed
 ```

-Converts the MessageEmbed instance to a JSON object.
+Converts the Embed instance to a JSON object.

 #### Returns